Technyder-Inc/pms/README.md

 ### Legacy Plaintext Passwords (Login Compatibility)

 Some databases store passwords as plaintext (e.g., `1234`) instead of hashes.
-The login endpoint supports these scenarios and will auto-upgrade on success:
+The login endpoint supports plaintext across common columns without requiring a schema change:

-- If `users.password_hash` contains the literal plaintext, login succeeds and the backend upgrades it to a hash.
+- Accepts plaintext stored in `users.password`, `users.passwordhash`, or `users.password_hash`.
-- If a legacy `users.password` column exists with plaintext, the backend will detect it, accept the login, and write the hash to `password_hash`.
+- If a hashed value exists (`password_hash`/`passwordhash`), it verifies using the hash first.

 Troubleshooting a `401: Invalid email or password`:
 - Ensure the user exists and `is_active = TRUE`.